meg768/homebridge-telldus-tellstick-duo/README.md

 Homebridge for Telldus Tellstick Duo

 A HomeKit plugin for anyone with a working setup using a Telldus Tellstick Duo.
+This module uses the NPM module https://www.npmjs.com/package/telldus instead of the **tdtool** command.

 ## config.json